 - 1 cup Extra Fine Granulated Imperial Sugar

-Steps for to Make Hummingbird Food
+Steps to Make Hummingbird Food

 - Bring the water to a boil.
 Remove from heat and stir in the sugar until it’s dissolved.